How to switch PEOs

 Does a PEO replace HR?

-No, a PEO does not replace HR, but acts as a co-employer to provide outsourced HR services to a client company and handles complex and routine administrative tasks.
-PEO in HR handles employee hiring and onboarding, new hire documentation, payroll, benefits enrollment, and offers compliance support.
+No. A PEO acts as a co-employer that handles outsourced HR tasks rather than replacing an internal HR function.
+PEO in HR covers hiring and onboarding, new hire documentation, payroll, benefits enrollment, and compliance support.

 Co-founder, Employ Borderless